elyoas/tinyfilter/Readme.md

 # A very effective firewall filter to block pornography

+If your right eye causes you to stumble, gouge it out and throw it away.
+It is better for you to lose one part of your body than for your whole body to be thrown into hell.
+And if your right hand causes you to stumble, cut it off and throw it away.
+It is better for you to lose one part of your body than for your whole body to go into hell.
+(Matthew 5:29-30)

+* * *

 This is the most effective method of blocking pornography (word origin: porneia πορνεία, meaning "prostitution", _britannica_ definition) that I have ever achieved.

 The best way not to commit evil, is to avoid it, to stay far from it, and to make it difficult to reach.